 Big deposits, big bets and big wins are a reality for the high rollers of the gambling world.
 Does betting a few dollars at a time just not cut it?
 Well, you might be a high roller.
-If you need to place larger-than-usual wagers to get the thrill you seek, you need to find a betting site willing and capable of taking your action.
-Surprisingly few sites are equipped to handle the action you need.
+If you need to place larger-than-usual wagers to get the thrill you seek, here are some high limit betting sites willing to book your big wagers.

 At the most basic level, your site needs to be willing to accept large wagers in the first place.
 Online sportsbooks and casinos are big on risk management.
 Someone who bets big and wins too much can really put the squeeze on some of the smaller sites out there.
 That’s not going to work for the high stakes gambler.

 Poker sites need to host high stakes tables and have the traffic to keep them busy.
 Even if a site hosts high limit tables, you’re not going to get any action if there’s nobody to play with.
 Larger sites are always your best bet for big poker games.